It can be hard to know where to start when finding entry level jobs, there are many things to consider, from deciding what graduat

 Back up your chosen strength with an example of how you demonstrated this, highlighting parts you’ve been proud of in the workplace or while at university.

 Although this is a prime opportunity to sell yourself, striking the balance between being too humble and overly confident is the best way present yourself to the employer.

-Choose it carefully and keep the graduate role fresh in your mind by decrypting the job description beforehand to ensure you don’t make the mistake of referring to something fundamental to the role.
+Choose your weaknesses carefully and keep the graduate job role fresh in your mind by decrypting the job description beforehand to ensure you don’t make the mistake of referring to something fundamental to the role.

 Employers want to hire high-achieving graduates whose strengths match up with what the company is looking for in an ideal candidate, so this will give you the opportunity to illustrate how you stand out from the competition.

 Selecting a strength that is one of the main skills of the role is the key to success.

 After expanding on your example, directly linking to how this would relate to the graduate job is an excellent way of illustrating to the employer how well-suited you would be for the job role.